 In contrast to the multi-year cooperation between Bavaria and Québec, which progresses within a fixed framework of institutional cooperation, the scientific-technological dialogue with Alberta is only in its initial phase.

-Nevertheless, in strategic sectors such as energy, information and communication technologies (ICT), and life sciences, both joint research interests as well as complementary approaches are already available in many different ways.
+Nevertheless, in strategic sectors such as energy, information and communication technologies (ICT), nanotechnology and life sciences, both joint research interests as well as complementary approaches are already available in many different ways.